 If you are pregnant or in an intermediate care home/nursing facility, you can get Medicaid.
 If you are younger than 21 years of age, you also qualify.
 If you have a limited duration of time as a refugee in the United States, you can receive medical assistance, too.
 Plus, Breast and Cervical Cancer Treatment Program participants are eligible for benefits via the medical aid program.

 Parents or caretakers of children younger than 21 can also be accepted as beneficiaries of Medicaid if the child’s parent is:

 - Not living with the child

-So long as you can provide proof of your income and your other eligibility qualifications when you apply for medical assistance benefits, you will likely be accepted into the program.
+So long as you can provide proof of your income and your other eligibility qualifications when you apply for Medicaid coverage, you will likely be accepted into the program.

 What Other Programs Can Qualify Recipients for Medicaid in Alaska?

 Multiple factors attribute to how to qualify for Medicaid in AK.
 However, another way to determine who is eligible for Medicaid is by seeing if applicants are already members of another accepted state program.
 Members of many other public assistance programs may also receive medical assistance from DenaliCare.